lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 We need to build the [__`pinetime-rust-mynewt`__](https://github.com/lupyuen/pinetime-rust-mynewt) firmware...
 Then flash the firmware to PineTime.

+If you don't have a PineTime, try flashing and testing on [__Remote PineTime__](https://github.com/lupyuen/remote-pinetime-bot/blob/master/README.md) instead.
+Remote PineTime is a real PineTime watch that's connected 24x7 to the internet...
+For anyone to flash and test firmware from anywhere in the world.

 Choose one of the following ways to build the firmware...

 1. __GitHub Actions__ (in the GitHub Cloud, no software installation needed)